How Much Money Can You Make with a Mobile App

 Lots of factors play a role in how much money your app can make.
 It depends on the platform, the type of app, and your revenue strategy.

 Approaching this alone can be intimidating, especially if you’ve never done this before.
+Free apps can still make money.

 The technology involved in creating a mobile app might be overwhelming.
 You don’t want to waste time or money if you’re unsure of how to efficiently spend and use your resources.